lokhande-vishnu/deepcg/resnet-in-tensorflow-prefinalLayer/README.md

-# Resnets implementation on cifar10 dataset

-## Currently, doing pathnorm for the final layer, changes introduced are-
+This is a test repository

-shuffle = False
-returning two params instead of one from the inference method in resnet.py
+Pathnorm for final layer.
+Changes introduced - shuffle = False returning two params instead of one from the inference method in resnet.py